-- 3.1 The aim of this partnership agreement is to provide integrated services for people within Rotherham by: - 3.1.1 establishing a community based occupational therapy service for people living in their own homes - 3.1.2 establishing an Integrated Local Equipment Service (HSC 2001/008:LAC (2001)13) - 3.1.3 providing an intermediate care service for Rotherham(HSC 2001/1: LAC(2001)1) - 3.1.4 Providing a service which effectively assesses and provides Disabled Facilities Grants (1996 Housing Grants , Construction and Regeneration Act) - 3.1.5 Providing a falls service (National Service Framework for Older People in England 2001) - 3.1.6 To provide a comprehensive adult and older people's mental health liaison service for all people who self-refer or who are referred urgently to The Rotherham NHS Foundation Trust and Accident and Emergency department - 3.1.7 the development of a single point of access into community health services - 3.1.8 Establishing a community rapid Response team - 3.1.9 Developing a 7 day discharge support scheme - 3.1.10 Developing better methods for improving the health and wellbeing of people with long term conditions through social prescribing - 3.1.11 Improving the health and social care support to residents of Care homes - 3.1.12 Improved support to individuals seeking to take on personal health or care budgets - 3.1.13 Improve care planning - 3.1.14 Provide additional Capacity in End of life care services - 3.2 Outcomes from this agreement is to establish services which will:- - 3.2.1 prevent admission to a care home - 3.2.2 prevent admission to hospital - 3.2.3 reduce length of stay in hospital - 3.2.4 prevent falls and/or to reduce the impact of a fall - 3.2.5 promote safe effective and timely discharge - 3.2.6 reduce risk of re-admissions to hospital - 3.2.7 Extend provision of 7 days services - 3.2.8 increase levels of independence at home - 3.2.9 receive rehabilitation services in residential, community or day settings - 3.2.10 Improved user experience and health for residents of Care homes - 3.2.11 Improve patient and customer satisfaction by providing more integrated services replaces those agreements.
-Other services are generally currently either wholly or partially commissioned at present and the services will be developed through the commissioning process.
+- 3.1 The aim of this partnership agreement is to provide integrated services for people within Rotherham by: - 3.1.1 providing a community based occupational therapy service for people living in their own homes (DH Guidance Occupational Therapy in Adult Social Care in England, 2008); - 3.1.2 providing an Integrated Local Equipment Service (HSC 2001/008:LAC (2001)13) and DH Guide to Integrating Community Equipment Services, 2001); - 3.1.3 providing an integrated intermediate care service for Rotherham (HSC 2001/1: LAC(2001)1) and DH Intermediate Care: Halfway Home (2009); - 3.1.4 providing a service which effectively assesses and provides Disabled Facilities Grants (Housing Grants, Construction and Regeneration Act, 1996); - 3.1.5 providing a falls service (National Service Framework for Older People in England 2001); - 3.1.6 providing a comprehensive adult and older people's mental health liaison service for all people who self-refer or who are referred urgently to The Rotherham NHS Foundation Trust and Accident and Emergency department; - 3.1.7 establishing a community rapid Response team; - 3.1.8 developing a 7 day discharge support scheme (national condition of BCF); - 3.1.9 developing information technology solutions to share service user and patient information amongst health and social care practitioners (national condition of BCF); - 3.1.10 developing better methods for improving the health and wellbeing of people with long term conditions through social prescribing; - 3.1.11 improving support to individuals seeking to take on personal health or care budgets; - 3.1.12 investing in out-of-hospital commissioned services (national condition of BCF); - 3.1.13 developing a joint local plan for Delayed Transfers of Care (DTOC) (national condition of BCF); - 3.1.14 providing joint assessments and care planning (national condition of BCF). - 3.2 Outcomes from this agreement is to establish services which will:- - 3.2.1 prevent admission and reduce risk of re-admissions to hospital; - 3.2.2 prevent admission to a care home; - 3.2.3 reduce length of stay in hospital; - 3.2.4 promote safe effective and timely discharge; - 3.2.5 prevent falls and/or to reduce the impact of a fall; - 3.2.6 extend provision of 7 days services to facilitate hospital discharge; - 3.2.7 increase levels of quality of life, physical and mental health, wellbeing and independence at home; - 3.2.8 receive rehabilitation services in residential, community or day settings; - 3.2.9 increase resilience and support self-management by empowering individuals, families, carers and communities; - 3.2.10 improve patient and customer satisfaction by providing more integrated services; - 3.2.11 provide good quality end-of-life care to enable a person to die in their preferred place of choice.